-Google Search Console – What it Tells You Google Search Console (GSC) is a free and extremely helpful tool that can be used to monitor and gauge the performance of your website.
+Google Search Console (GSC) is a free and beneficial tool that you can use to monitor and gauge the performance of your website.
 Google Search Console, especially when paired with Google Analytics, can provide valuable insight regarding the status of your domain in Google’s search index.
 It can also help you find and fix any potential issues and errors.
-Let’s explore just how to setup GSC, what its features are, and what those features can tell you about your website.
+Let’s explore how to set up GSC, its features, and what those features can tell you about your website.

-- Confirm that Google is indexing your website and crawling properly.
+First, confirm that Google is indexing your website and crawling correctly.

 Let’s break these down in more detail and explore just what types of insights you can derive from the information presented in GSC.

-Performance Tab The performance tab is probably the tab you’ll be spending the most time on.
-It shows you what keywords each of the pages for your site rank for.
-This kind of information can help you make better decisions as to what portions of your website need the most attention.
-The performance tab is especially useful for helping to optimize the content, meta titles, and meta descriptions of the pages and posts on your site.
-This tab is further broken up into sub-tabs that provide you detailed information about different metrics used to rank your site on Google.
+The performance tab is probably the one you’ll spend the most time on.
+It shows you what keywords each of the pages for your site ranks for.
+This information can help you make better decisions about what portions of your website need attention.
+In addition, the performance tab is handy for helping to optimize the content, meta titles, and meta descriptions of the pages and posts on your site.
+This tab is further broken into sub-tabs that provide detailed information about different metrics used to rank your site on Google.
 The different sub-tabs of the performance tab are broken up into:

 Let’s talk about these sections in a little more detail.

 The impressions sub-tab tells you how often your site is shown in search results on Google based on the query keyword.
 To view the impressions of a specific keyword, click on the keyword you wish to explore.
 This will show you which pages are displayed in search results based on which keyword was used in the search engine query.
 Armed with this information, you can determine whether the pages ranking for a keyword are the ones you want ranking for that keyword.